-The DT9832 Series module reports any overrun errors by generating an overrun event.
+The DT9836 Series module reports any overrun errors by sending an overrun event to the application program.
 This event indicates that data buffers are not being sent from the host to the module fast enough, and so the A/D converter ran out of buffers.
 To avoid this error, try one or more of the following: